 Stand-up comics aren’t generally known for being a happy and well-adjusted lot.

 How can all the ways we might be affected possibly be taken into account?
-If we had trigger warnings for all the things different people could be triggered by, every expression would require a trigger warning.
+If we had warnings for all the things different people could be triggered by, every expression would require a trigger warning.

 Our emotional state is our personal responsibility, not anyone else’s.
 When we get triggered by something, we have to deal with that by using whatever coping mechanisms we have, as long as we don’t disturb others.